Archaic Greek alphabets: Euboean

-The Euboean alphabet was used in the cities of Eretria and Chalcis and in related colonies in southern Italy, notably in Cumae and in Pithecusae.
+The Euboean alphabet was used in the cities of Eretria and Chalcis and in related colonies in southern Italy, notably in Cumae, Pithecusae and Rhegion.
 It was through this variant that the Greek alphabet was transmitted to Italy, where it gave rise to the Old Italic alphabets, including Etruscan and ultimately the Latin alphabet.
 Some of the distinctive features of the Latin as compared to the standard Greek script are already present in the Euboean model.

 The Euboean alphabet belonged to the "western" ("red") type.
 It had Χ representing /ks/ and Ψ for /kʰ/.
 Like most early variants it also lacked Ω, and used Η for the consonant /h/ rather than for the vowel /ɛː/.
 It also kept the archaic letters digamma (Ϝ) for /w/ and qoppa (Ϙ) for /k/.
 San (Ϻ) for /s/ was not normally used in writing, but apparently still transmitted as part of the alphabet, because it occurs in abecedaria found in Italy and was later adopted by Etruscan.